 Injuries hampered Palmer’s career, forcing him to miss significant parts of four different seasons.
-By the time he called it quits, Palmer had three Pro Bowl appearances under his belt, and just one playoff win.
-He never made a Super Bowl appearance.
+By the time he called it quits, Palmer had three Pro Bowl appearances under his belt and just one playoff win.
+He never made a single Super Bowl appearance.

 Carson Palmer Now

-Up until the coronavirus pandemic, Palmer admitted that he hadn’t been to the gym since retiring.
+Up until the coronavirus pandemic, Palmer admitted to Forbes that he hadn’t been to the gym since retiring.
 However, the urge returned during lockdown, and Palmer began lifting weights again.

 Carson Palmer attended the University of Southern California from 1998-2002.
 He was named the starting quarterback in 1999, but he broke his collarbone after just three games and was forced to miss the remainder of the campaign.